pydronia/kubaru/README.md

 ---

+> [!NOTE]
+> This project is still a work in progress

-I often watched movies and shows with friends over voice chat and screen-sharing platforms, but found the experience lacking due to bitrate and resolution constraints.
+I often watch movies and shows with friends over voice chat and screen-sharing platforms, but find the experience lacking due to bitrate and resolution constraints.
-What if one person wanted to watch with the Japanese audio, while another had a worse opinion?
+What if one person wants to watch with the Japanese audio, while another had a worse opinion?
 For everyone to have a quality experience, it would often turn into annoying charades of sharing files or sourcing streams between people of varying technical literacy.

 Full-featured media servers seemed overkill for this problem, when I just wanted a lightweight way to share raw media files from my own machine with friends without requiring media indexing, transcoding, or a complicated configuration.